Modern Views of Machine Learning for Precision Psychiatry: ML-powered Technologies for Psychiatry

-The amount of precision that can be modeled using ML goes beyond this \cite{bickman2020improving,wilkinson2020time}.
-During psychiatric evaluation, psychiatrists are trying to build a mental model of what is going on in the patient’s life in about 30 minutes.
-They are trying to understand as much as possible about the patient’s history in a very short time and define what ``normal" looks like for the patient and identify deviations from that normal.
-This is done by asking questions to the patient and examining their speech, body language, and their behavioral responses.
-It is very challenging and almost unrealistic to expect psychiatrists to build an accurate baseline model of the patient’s entire life in such a short time span whilst interacting with the patient who is in a compromised psychological state.
-ML can have a great impact here by building baseline models specific to each patient before their visit and present the bounds for various observations as a reference to psychiatrists during the exam \cite{barron2021reading}.
-This is the second level of precision in psychiatry that can be made possible by ML (Fig.~\ref{fig_MDD}A).
+However, the amount of precision that can be modeled using ML is far beyond the first level \citep{bickman2020improving,wilkinson2020time}.
+During psychiatric evaluation, psychiatrists may try to build a mental model of what is going on in the patient’s life in about 30 minutes.
+They aim to understand as much as possible about the patient’s history in a very short time, define what ``normal" looks like for the patient, and identify deviations from that normal.
+This is often done by asking the patient questions and examining their speech, body language, and behavioral responses.
+It is very challenging and almost unrealistic to expect psychiatrists to build an accurate baseline model of the patient’s entire life in such a short time span whilst interacting with the patient in a compromised psychological state.
+ML can help by building baseline models specific to each patient before their visit and present the bounds for various observations as a reference to psychiatrists during the exam \citep{barron2021reading}.
+This can be viewed the second level of precision in psychiatry that can be made possible by ML (Figure~\ref{fig_MDD}A).
 Take MDD as an example, Figure~\ref{fig_MDD}B shows how ML can be applied at different stages of a patient's journey.
 Similar applications have also been developed in studies of other disorders.

-In the following subsections, we describe how ML technologies can be applied to clinically relevant data (e.g., speech, body language, natural language, activity, online behaviors, etc) and to support one or more stages of the patient's journey.
+In the following subsections, we describe how ML technologies can be applied to clinically relevant data and to support one or more stages of the patient's journey.